hushenwei2000/rvv-atg/README.md

 - Output will in 'check_all.out'.

 ## Known Bugs
-- Lack of vmerge, vext tests
+- Lack of vmerge tests
 - Lack of load store eew=64 tests
-- vluxsegei8, vluxsegei16, vluxsegei32 can not be generated
-- vlre8, vlre32 can not be generated

 ## Support Configuration